-The Police and Crime Panel was established in 2012 as part of new statutory governance and accountability arrangements for policing in Warwickshire.
+The Police and Crime Panel (PCP) is part of the governance and accountability arrangements for policing in Warwickshire.
+The panel's role is to challenge, scrutinise and support the Police and Crime Commissioner (PCC) in the performance of his role.

-The Panel has a duel role to both support the directly elected Police and Crime Commissioner (PCC) for Warwickshire, and maintain regular checks and balances on their performance.
-The panel requires an energetic person to serve as a member from approximately May 2017 for a four-year term.
+The panel requires an energetic person to serve as a panel member from January 2021 for up to a four-year term.
+This is an exciting opportunity to be involved in the governance arrangements for policing in Warwickshire.

 The role of a panel member is an important and demanding one.
-In considering your application you should be aware that the typical commitment required from a member of the panel is expected to average one day a month, including preparation time.
-Meetings will generally be held during normal office hours at different locations throughout Warwickshire.
-Independent members are able to claim reasonable travelling expenses and will receive induction and other appropriate training.
+In considering your application you should be aware that the typical commitment required from a member of the panel is on average at least one day a month, including preparation time.
+Formal panel meetings are held at least once a quarter during normal office hours at Shire Hall, Warwick.
+On occasion the Panel has to hold additional meetings if the Police and Crime Commissioner proposes the appointment of a Deputy Police and Crime Commissioner, a new Chief Constable, Chief Executive or Chief Finance Officer.
+The Panel is required to hold confirmation hearings to consider these appointments.
+Participation in any of the panel working groups will increase the time commitment required.

+Independent panel members are able to claim reasonable expenses currently up to £920 per annum.
+All panel members receive induction and other appropriate training.

-The Police and Crime Commissioner works with the police force, local authorities, community safety partnerships and local criminal justice boards.
+The Police and Crime Commissioner is expected to work with the police force, local authorities, community safety partnerships, local criminal justice boards and other relevant organisations in Warwickshire.
 The Commissioner's responsibilities include:

-- Setting the budget for policing in Warwickshire and the amount of council tax local people will pay towards policing; - Setting policing priorities for Warwickshire; - Appointing/dismissing the Chief constable and holding them to account for performance; - Publishing an annual report to show results; - Preparing the police and crime plan.
+- Setting the budget for policing in Warwickshire and the amount of council tax local people will pay towards policing; - Setting policing priorities for Warwickshire; - Appointing/dismissing the Chief Constable and holding him/her to account for performance; - Publishing an annual report to show results; - Preparing the police and crime plan.

-The Chief Constable works closely with the Commissioner but retains responsibility for the day to day control of operational policing.
+The Chief Constable works closely with the Commissioner but retains responsibility for day-to-day control over operational policing.
 The Chief Constable's responsibilities include:

-- Day to day responsibility for the financial management of the force; - Direction and control over the force's officers and staff; - Tackling national threats such as terrorism, public disorder and organised crime, and; - Supporting the Commissioner in the delivery of the police and crime plan.
+- Day to day responsibility for the financial management of the force; - Direction and control over the force's officers and staff: - Tackling national threats such as terrorism, public disorder and organised crime; and

+• Supporting the Commissioner in the delivery of the police and crime plan.

-The Police and Crime Panel exists to scrutinise the Commissioner, promote openness in the transaction of police business and to support the Commissioner in the effective exercise of their functions.
+The Police and Crime Panel exists to scrutinise the Police and Crime Commissioner (not the Chief Constable), promote openness in the transaction of police business and to support the Commissioner in the effective exercise of his/her functions.
 The Panel's responsibilities include:

-- Reviewing the police and crime plan and annual report prepared by the Commissioner - Reviewing senior appointments made by the Commissioner - Reviewing the Commissioner's proposal for the level of council tax to be paid, and; - Informal resolution of complaints about the conduct of the Commissioner.
+- Reviewing the police and crime plan and annual report prepared by the Commissioner - Reviewing senior appointments made by the Commissioner - Reviewing the Commissioner's proposal for the level of council tax to be paid; and - Informal resolution of complaints about the conduct of the Commissioner or the Deputy Commissioner (if appointed)